Saturday, January 24, 2026

 Child: Johan Peterson Cauponi

 At first glance, it is easy to read this as a family with a compound surname, or to assume that “Cauponi” is part of the Peterson name.
 Some researchers have carried this forward by inserting “Caupany” or similar spellings into modern family trees as a middle name or additional surname.
+The record itself does not support that conclusion.

 What “Cauponi” Likely Means

 In this case, the record identifies a man named Peter Peterson, his wife Magdalena, and their child Johan.
-The word cauponi appears to function as a descriptor attached to the name, not as a hereditary surname.
+The word cauponi appears to function as a descriptor attached to the name, not a surname.
 It describes something about Peter, not who his ancestors were.

 How Descriptors Turn Into Ancestors